blytkerchan/blytkerchan.github.io/_posts/2011-05-08-starting-python-99-bottles-of-beer.markdown

 comments: true
 date: 2011-05-08 00:35:32+00:00
 layout: post
-permalink: /blog/2011/05/starting-python-99-bottles-of-beer/
-slug: starting-python-99-bottles-of-beer
 title: Starting Python - 99 bottles of beer
 wordpress_id: 1384
 categories:
   - Python
 tags:
   - programming
   - Python
 ---

 After a brief discussion on the subject on StackOverflow chat, I've decided to try my hand at Python, using the on-line IDE at [Ideone.com](http://ideone.com).
 [Here](https://ideone.com/ummB0) is my rendering of "99 bottles of beer" in Python...

 <!--more-->

 I must say I find it a bit of a strange language, and I still have my reserves as far as its use of white space goes.
 For example:

     bottles = 99
     while bottles >= 0 :
     	if bottles > 1: